burki/asr-finetune/README.md

 `ssh -L 16006:127.0.0.1:6007 USER@curta.zedat.fu-berlin.de`

 Run `tensorboard --logdir /scratch/USER/ray_results/output_tag/` where output_tag is again the one from the config file.

+# Update Notes

+Compared to the previous repo, I added the following options in the `.config` file:

+- `metric_to_optimize` which defines which metric to use to discard bad trials (previously: `eval_loss` now defaults to `eval_wer`)
+- `hyperparameters` to finetune can now be set in the config as a list of string, e.g. `learning_rate,weight_decay` only finetunes learning rate and weight decay.
+Add `warmup_steps` and specify `max_warmup_steps` to add it for the finetuning or just look for optimal `learning_rate`.
+- `resume_training` flag for resuming training.
+Should continue where you left off. *Important*: Requires exactly the same settings as the initial run.
+- `run_on_local_machine` flag for runnning on local machine.
+Useful for debugging.

 # Useful formulas